VamsiJaddu/Python-2026/Basic_concepts/README.md

 | Binary      | 2    | 0–1         | 1011    |
 | Octal       | 8    | 0–7         | 17      |
 | Hexadecimal | 16   | 0–9, A–F    | 2F      |

+5. type() - is to check the type of the variable
+6. id()   - is to check the address of the object
+7. print() - to print the value
+8. bin() - to convert from any base to binary
+9. oct() - to convert from any base to octal
+10. hex() - to convert from any base to hex decimal.

 Variable